Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 Conceptual visual of the MAS 30% income haircut applied to self-employed Singapore borrowers

-The 30% haircut is not negotiable — it is written into MAS Notices 645, 1115, 831 and 128 as a minimum, meaning banks may apply more but never less.
-Variable income is treated identically whether it appears as commission, bonus, rental or self-employed trade.
+The 30% haircut is not negotiable.
+It is written into MAS Notices 645, 1115, 831 and 128 as a minimum, so banks can apply more but never less.
+Variable income is treated the same way whether it shows up as commission, bonus, rental or self-employed trade.

 The Documentation Banks Actually Want

-Self-employed underwriting hinges on a paper trail that reconciles.
-Income declared to IRAS must match what flows through your business bank account, what you contributed to Medisave, and what your accounting records say.
-Discrepancies are the single most common reason borderline files get rejected.
+Self-employed underwriting lives or dies on a paper trail that reconciles.
+What you declare to IRAS has to match what flows through your business bank account, what you put into Medisave, and what your accounting records say.
+When those numbers do not line up, that is the most common reason a borderline file gets rejected.

 If you only have one year of NOA, most lenders will not assess trade income at all.
-The standard workaround: apply while still salaried (if the transition is recent) or wait until the second NOA is issued.
+The usual workaround is to apply while still salaried, if the transition is recent, or wait until the second NOA is issued.

 Worked Example: Freelancer vs Salaried Equivalent

-Two applicants, both reporting S$120,000 a year.
-One is a salaried marketing manager on an employment letter; one is an independent consultant filing trade income via NOA.
-No existing debts, both Singapore Citizens, applying for a private condo:
+Take two applicants, both reporting S$120,000 a year.
+One is a salaried marketing manager on an employment letter.
+The other is an independent consultant filing trade income via NOA.
+Neither has existing debts, both are Singapore Citizens, and both are applying for a private condo:

 Recognised income S$10,000